 Every expedition by Naturaliste Charters is led by a qualified marine biologist with extensive knowledge and experience in local marine ecology, wildlife and environmental education.
 Voyages also provide opportunities for guests to learn more about the amazing underwater ecosystem and contribute through adding to the Project Orca photo database amongst other scientific studies regularly carried out on-board.

-Logistics: Fly into Perth (PER) then to Adelaide (ADL).
-Option to overnight in Adelaide. or connect to a 50 minute flight to Port Lincoln Airport (PLO).
+Logistics: Fly to Adelaide (ADL), via Perth (PER).
+Option to overnight in Adelaide. or connect to a 30 minute flight to Kingscote (KCG).

 Type: Groups,Private Charter,Shared